Biden names Harris to lead efforts with Mexico to stem flow of immigrants | Politics

-President Joe Biden on Wednesday named Vice President Kamala Harris to lead U.S. efforts with Mexico and Central America's Northern Triangle countries to try to stem the flow of immigration to the United States.
-Biden announced the high-profile move at a White House meeting of his immigration team, assigning Harris the same role he played as vice president for then-President Barack Obama.
+President Joe Biden on Wednesday named Vice President Kamala Harris to lead U.S. efforts with Mexico and Central America's Northern Triangle countries to try to stem the flow of migration to the United States.
+Biden's decision gives a high-profile assignment to his vice president, a former U.S. senator from California, and gives her the same role he played as vice president for then-President Barack Obama.

+It is a task that comes with some political risks for Harris, a potential future presidential candidate.
+Border woes have been an intractable problem for multiple presidents.
+Biden, barely more than two months in office, is struggling to get a handle on a burgeoning migration challenge along the U.S. border with Mexico - a problem the Democrat blamed on "the somewhat draconian" policies of his Republican predecessor, Donald Trump, who left office with his border wall incomplete.

 Within that area, much of Harris's focus has been on how the stimulus bill can help women and small businesses.
 She has also taken an active role in encouraging Americans to get vaccinated.
 While she has not had a specific policy portfolio until now, she has had calls with foreign leaders, including key allies such as France and Israel.